-Capitalized terms in this Annual Information Form have the meanings set forth below.
+Capitalized terms in this Revised Annual Information Form have the meanings set forth below.
 Unless other indicated, references herein to "\$" or "dollars" are to Canadian dollars.

-"2022 Note Indenture" means the indenture dated February 24, 2017, among the Company, the Company's subsidiary guarantors, the Bank of New York Mellon and the BNY Trust Company of Canada relating to the 2022 Notes.
+"2026 Note Indenture" means the indenture dated October 22, 2021, among the Company, the Company's subsidiary guarantors, the Bank of New York Mellon and the BNY Trust Company of Canada relating to the 2026 Notes.

-"2022 Notes" has the meaning given to such term under the heading "Capital Structure - 2022 Notes".
+"2026 Notes" has the meaning given to such term under the heading "Development of our Business - Developments in 2022".